 Ngwe Saung Beach is as clear as it is in Ngapali but isn’t as developed, making it an ideal place for relaxing

 The beach is beautiful, clean and it’s not hard to find exciting things to fill up your days.
 When you've had enough of lying on the beach, there's scuba diving and snorkeling to rock your day.
 If you’re tired of exploring the 16-kilometer white-sand beach, you can buy coconut water from local vendors and walk to Lover’s island by foot at low tide.
 Visiting a fishing village in the morning to witness fishermen returning their village after a hard working day and booking a table in a restaurant to enjoy a dinner with fresh and tasty shrimps, crabs, and squids in the evening, you’ll never get bored on Ngwe Saung beach.

 40 kilometers far away from the west of Pathein of Ayeyawady region and about 6 hours drive from Yangon, Chaung Tha isn’t as beautiful as Ngapali or Ngwe Saung beaches, but it has a smooth golden patch of sand and clear water.
-The beach is still a secret to foreigners but a very popular place for local, especially on the weekends and holidays.
+The beach is still a secret to foreigners but a very popular place for locals, especially on the weekends and holidays.
 Don’t be surprised if you see local women swimming with clothes and a hijab covers up their faces.
 You will also see walking vendors carrying on their heads plastic baskets of fresh seafood for sale along with the beach and local fishermen bringing in their night catch which might be served for your lunch and dinner if you get up early enough.

 The beach is still a secret to foreigners but a very popular place for local